BreakingBytes/simkit/circus/docs/tutorials/tutorial_2.rst

 Tutorial 2
 ==========
+The next step in Circus is to write calculations.
+In the second tutorial we will create a calculation JSON parameter file and a :class:`circus.core.calculations.Calc` class for the PV power example.

 Calculations
 ------------
-The next step in Circus is to write calculations.
-Calculations are created in configuration files as JSON and list the formulas and arguments that result in outputs.
+Calculations are combined to make a simulation of a model.
+Calculations are created in JSON parameter files and list the formulas and arguments that result in outputs.
 Calculations can also have attributes like frequency and `dependencies <http://xkcd.com/754/>`_.
 Calculation attributes are stored in the calculation registry.